Barnard Community Standards

 b.
 Verbal abuse, intimidation, and/or coercion.

 c.
-Written communication, whether hard copy or electronic means (including but not limited to texts, emails, other social media), that includes threats, intimidation, and/or coercion.
+Written communication, whether hard copy or electronic means (including but not limited to texts, emails, other social media), that includes threats, harassment, intimidation, and/or coercion.

 4. Attempted or actual theft of and/or damage to property of the College, or property of a member of the College community, or other personal or public property, on or off campus.